Bob Johnston Collection, circa 1950-circa 1989

-Composed of classified files, audio and video recordings, publications, and artifacts, the Bob Johnston Collection, [ca. 1950s-1980s], documents the music industry career of Johnston while a CBS staff producer in New York and Nashville as well as an independent producer.
-Organized alphabetically, the classified files for Johnston’s projects and work with specific artists and musicians consist of newspaper clippings, biographies, correspondence, travel schedules, proposed recording expenses, financial records, scrapbooks, and photographs.
-Example topics include a recording project in China, the World Children’s Corporation, and musicians, such as Jimmy Cliff, Johnny Cash at Folsom Prison, and the Bama Band.
-Comprised of 45-rpm singles, LPs, 10- and 7-inch reels, audiocassettes, test discs, and 16mm films, the over 2300 audio and film recordings contain test pressings, studio master tapes, and commercial recordings produced by Johnston for classical, jazz, country, and pop musicians, such as Bob Dylan, Johnny Cash, Leonard Cohen, Tracy Nelson, Joe Ely, and Aretha Franklin.
+Composed of classified files, audio and video recordings, publications, and artifacts, the Bob Johnston Collection, circa 1950-circa 1989, documents the music industry career of Johnston while a CBS staff producer in New York and Nashville as well as an independent producer.
+Organized alphabetically, the classified files for Johnston's projects and work with specific artists and musicians consist of newspaper clippings, biographies, correspondence, travel schedules, proposed recording expenses, financial records, scrapbooks, and photographs.
+Example topics include a recording project in China, the World Children's Corporation, and musicians, such as Jimmy Cliff, Johnny Cash at Folsom Prison, and the Bama Band.
+Comprised of 45-rpm singles, LPs, 10- and 7-inch reels, audiocassettes, test discs, and 16mm films, the more than 2,300 audio and film recordings contain test pressings, studio master tapes, and commercial recordings produced by Johnston for classical, jazz, country, and pop musicians, such as Bob Dylan, Johnny Cash, Leonard Cohen, Tracy Nelson, Joe Ely, and Aretha Franklin.
 The publications contain sheet music and songbooks as well as books on music, literature, art, and general social science topics.
 Artifacts include framed gold and platinum records, music industry awards and plaques, and a signed Waterboys drumhead.

 Use of audio material by appointment only; please contact sound archivist for more information.

 Use of video material by appointment only; please contact repository for more information.

 Use of artifacts by appointment only; please contact repository for more information.